greg-md/framework/README.md

 });
 ```

-You can also construct the application with custom configs and an [IoC Container](https://github.com/greg-md/php-dependency-injection).
+You can also construct the Application with custom configs and an [IoC Container](https://github.com/greg-md/php-dependency-injection).

 ```php
 <?php